ObsidianWitch/eduostep/hw42-file-journaling/answers.md

 * `-S 38`: entry `(..,0)` of `data[12]` changed to `(b,0)`.
 Since the directory lacks a `..` entry we don't know its parent anymore, we need to find that out first by iterating over every directories and check if the inode of our corrupted directory is referenced in an entry.
 Assuming no other problem has happened in the FS and hard links to directories are disallowed, one unique entry will be found.
 Once we have the parent we can add the missing `..` entry.
 Then the `fsck` could notice entry `(b,0)` is weird since it doesn't have a special name (`.` or `..`) and it references a directory higher in the hierarchy.
 Thus it would make this entry a hard link to a directory, which shouldn't be allowed by the FS, and it should be deleted. **Note**: I broke the fix into 2 steps because I intuited it could be risky to directly make assumptions about `(b,0)` being the missing and corrupted `(..,0)` entry in a real case scenario.
 * `-S 642`: entry `(g,8)` of `data[0]` changed to `(w,8)`.
 The problem is detectable in this case because we have 2 entries (`(w,4)` and `(w,8)`) with the same name to 2 different directories.
 Without a log we can't retrieve the old directory name, but we can rename one of the two entries to differentiate them (e.g. by appending a number at the end).

 **Q5**.
-Change the seed to `-S 6` or `-S 13`; which inconsistency do you see?
+Change the seed to `-S 6` and `-S 13`; which inconsistency do you see?
 Use `-c` to check your answer.
 What is the difference across these two cases?
 What should the repair tool do when encountering such a situation?

 * `-S 6`: `inode[12]` (directory) is allocated but isn't used in the inode bitmap, doesn't have an associated data block which is inconsistent for a directory, and isn't referenced by any directory (orphaned) even though its `refcount=1`.
 * `-S 13`: `inode[10]` (file) is allocated but isn't indicated as used in the inode bitmap, and isn't referenced by any directory (orphaned) even though its `refcount=1`.